What Kind Of Soil Does Blue Spruce Like?

 Clay soil

-If it is still very clayey, you need to improve it with organic matter to make it more drainable and nutritious.
-How to do this I have described in the first chapter.
+Clay soil is one of the most common on the planet.
+If this is your case, you must improve clay with organic matter to make it more drainable and nutritious.
+I have described how to do this in the first chapter.

 In addition, you need to do drainage under the spruce planting site.
 Just pour half a bucket of stones at the bottom of the planting hole and then plant.
 This is especially important if you have a high water table.